-Osteoderms of Thecachampsa americana vary in size depending of the age of the individual and the position in the body; they possess sutural edges for the contact with adjacent osteoderms, and are all flat; this last characteristic allows differentiating the osteoderms of Thecachampsa americana from those of Alligator whose osteoderms bear a marked ridge on the dorsal surface (Fig. 5).
-The teeth of Thecachampsa americana are generally taller and relatively more slender than those of Alligator, making most isolated teeth found as fossils in Florida identifiable to genus.
+Osteoderms of Thecachampsa americana vary in size depending of the age of the individual and the position in the body; they possess sutural edges for the contact with adjacent osteoderms, and are all flat; this last characteristic allows paleontologists and herpatologists to differentiate between the osteoderms of Thecachampsa americana and those of the genus Alligator whose osteoderms bear a marked ridge on the dorsal surface (Fig. 5).
+The teeth of Thecachampsa americana are generally taller and relatively more slender than those of the genus Alligator, making most isolated teeth found as fossils in Florida identifiable to the genus level.

 Gavials and tomistomines (‘false gharials’) are classically considered to have had different evolutionary histories based on morphological analysis of extinct and extant taxa (Brochu, 1997, 2003, 2006, 2007; Jouve et al., 2008; Shan et al., 2009; Brochu and Storrs, 2012).
-However, there is a conflict between this interpretation and the one followed by molecular biologists who ally tomistomines and gavials as sister clades (Harshman et al., 2003).
-Regardless of their phylogenetic history, both groups were much more diverse and more widely distributed in the past, as each is currently represented by only one species (Tomistoma schlegelii and Gavialis gangeticus, respectively) and restricted to limited areas in Asia.
+However, there is a conflict between this interpretation and the one followed by molecular biologists who place tomistomines and gavials as sister clades (Harshman et al., 2003).
+Regardless of their phylogenetic history, both groups were more diverse and widely distributed in the past when compared to related species of today.
+This is clear in that each group is currently represented by only one species today (Tomistoma schlegelii and Gavialis gangeticus, respectively) and are restricted to limited areas in Asia.